 (*depending on the terms of your agreement)

-Because invoice financing uses a tangible asset as collateral, interest rates and fees are generally quite low.
-Invoice financing facilities are also consistent; paying out every time you issue a customer invoice which means that you are all-but guaranteed a steady stream of ready cash.
+Because SME invoice finance uses a tangible asset as collateral, interest rates and fees are generally quite low.
+SME invoice finance facilities are also consistent; paying out every time you issue a customer invoice which means that you are all-but guaranteed a steady stream of ready cash.

 Typically, small to medium sized enterprises (SMEs) are offered invoice factoring arrangements by specialist lenders.
 Invoice factoring is a specific type of invoice financing that involves outsourcing your sales ledger to the factor you are borrowing from.
 You issue invoices to all of your clients as usual, but the factor takes responsibility for chasing the invoice, and your client will pay the factor instead of you.